 This Homemade Chicken Pomodoro Recipe is made with fresh tomatoes, garlic, and plenty of fresh basil to create a flavorful pan sauce.
-Nestle in pan-seared chicken for a perfectly simple recipe.
-This easy recipe is ready in 30 minutes or less.
-Your new favorite dinner for the whole family on a busy night.
+Nestle in pan-seared chicken breasts for a perfectly simple and flavorful recipe ready in 30 minutes or less!
+Let this become your new favorite weeknight dinner for the whole family!

-This easy weeknight dinner consists of a fresh tomato sauce made with cherry or grape tomatoes, and lots of flavor.
-It comes together quickly and easily and is loved by all.
+This easy weeknight dinner consists of a fresh tomato sauce made with cherry or grape tomatoes with delicious chicken breasts nestled in.

-You may also like these Italian sausage stuffed peppers!
+You may also like these Italian sausage stuffed peppers and this Italian sausage soup!

 Jump to:

-- Simple ingredients - Made with kitchen staples, and anything you don't already have on hand can be found at any grocery store.
+- Simple ingredients.
+This recipe is made with kitchen staples.
+Anything you don't already have on hand can be found at any grocery store.
 You only need a handful of ingredients to bring the whole dish together.

 🍅Ingredients

-- Boneless skinless chicken breasts - We prefer thin chicken breasts or chicken cutlets that cook quickly.
+- Boneless skinless chicken breasts.
+We prefer thin chicken breasts or chicken cutlets that cook quickly.
 You can of course cut the chicken breasts in half yourself.
-Chicken thighs can also be used.

 📋Prep work